- Board of Supervisors

 About Supervisor Buffington

-Supervisor Tony Buffington was elected to represent the Blue Ridge District on the Board of Supervisors in November of 2015 and reelected in November 2019.
-He serves on the Board of Supervisors’ Transportation and Land Use Committee and is a former member of the Board’s Finance/Government Operations and Economic Development Committee.
-He also served on the Joint Town of Leesburg/Loudoun County Law Enforcement Task Force, he has also served as Loudoun’s representative on the Northern Virginia Regional Commission and as the Board’s representative on the Coalition of Loudoun Towns (COLT).
+Supervisor Tony Buffington was elected to represent the Blue Ridge District of the Board of Supervisors in November of 2015 and reelected in November of 2019.
+He serves as Vice Chair of the Board of Supervisors’ Transportation and Land Use Committee and is a former member of the Board’s Finance/Government Operations and Economic Development Committee.
+He also served on the Joint Town of Leesburg/Loudoun County Law Enforcement Task Force, the Northern Virginia Regional Commission, and as the Board’s representative to the Coalition of Loudoun Towns (COLT).